Bath Toy Storage Ideas To Keep Everything Clean & Organized

 Any home with little kids most likely has a couple (or more likely quite a few) of these toys.

 So, as always, when starting any organizational project, the first step is to declutter.
+You can check out my article on how to declutter bath toys here if you need some guidance and ideas.

 Once you've paired it down to a more reasonable collection of these toys you next need to know what to keep in mind to make sure they don't get nasty and gross from improper storage.